pcmillerAcme/docs/index.md

 ## Introduction

-These pages describe the ReST API call sequences for requesting an animated code online.

-The service is provided by [Animated Codes Made Easy LLC](http://www.acme.codes), or 'ACME'.
+These pages describe the ['Software as a Service' (SaaS)](https://en.wikipedia.org/wiki/Software_as_a_service) provided by [Animated Codes Made Easy LLC](http://www.acme.codes), or 'ACME'.

 ACME provides near real time creation of customized animations of any scannable code, including QR codes.

 If you are a software developer interested in using ACME's service, this documentation is for you.
 If you are not a software developer, you'll probably be happier visiting [ACME's top page](http://acme.codes).

+This documentation describes the ReST API call sequences for requesting an animated code online.

 The API described in this documentation is available at [https://api.acme.codes](https://api.acme.codes)